LucDuponcheelAtGitHub/PSBP/README.md

 `Positional` is not part of the list of required class instances because it can be inferred.

-We can now run this positional program with an initial value pushed on the runtime stack.
+We can now run this positional program with an initial value pushed on an empty runtime stack `()`.

 ```lean
 unsafe def factorialOfFibonacci: (Unit × Nat) → Nat :=